 Confession.
 I am not a Brenè Brown devotee.
-I felt sick every time I heard her name and didn’t fully understand why until today.
+I still cringe when I hear her name and didn’t fully understand why until today.
 So many people, including Oprah, adore her.
 If Oprah likes her I should be more open to the experience, right?
 Turns out I have my own thoughts, perspectives, experiences and a clinical license to support my intuition.

 Yesterday I listened to twenty minutes of her Super Soul interview.
 I’ve read parts of her books and squirmed through her Ted-talks, finally realizing my aversion: we have different definitions of the words Fear, Brave, Survival, Courage and Vulnerability.

 Part of our long-standing divisions are likely the result of our inability to see ourselves and each other.
 I see you.
 And your pain.
 But I wonder, can you see us and our strength?
 I didn’t until see my own strengths until now because all I’d ever done was compare myself to you and attempt to fit myself into the mold your ancestors established.
 The same mold we endorse and perpetuate every time we fail to step outside and question it.
 I’m questioning it.
 Maybe you’re not qualified to speak for me?
 It doesn’t mean we can’t look for common ground; we could probably learn from each other.
 Our fears and strengths are opposite sides of the same coin.
 About time we rewrote the script.

 Heads or Tails